Bemesko/json-parser/README.md

 - [X] `{` or `}` should not be a valid JSON
 - [X] Implement parsing a file

+### Step 2

+- [ ] Parse a simple JSON object with string keys and string values

+- A **string** is a sequence of N characters wrapped in single or double quotes
+  - For simplicity, strings cannot be empty (`""`)
+    - All opening quotes should be closed (total number of quotes must be even or 0)
+- All keys need to have a value
+- Keys and values should be separated by a `:` colon
+- An **attribute** is the combined unit of a key and a value
+  - If an object has more than one attribute, they should be separated by commas

 (I'll be putting more steps here as I go along)